denten-papers/xp-routledge/proposal.md

 [^ln-advance]: 352 pages. $105 cloth, $30 paper and e-book.

 [^ln-terras]: 314 pages. $120 cloth, £25 paper and e-book.

-# Chapter Outline

-## Part I: Interfaces

-### Chapter 1: Literature and the Digital Humanities Now

-The first chapter will pose and begin answering the questions central to the
-project: What are the digital humanities? and Why do they matter?
-In making a broad summary of the field, I organize the variety of existing practices into three main categories.
-The first deals with computational approaches to the study of literature and culture.
-Like the computational turn affecting many other disciplines, advancements in natural language processing techniques and the widespread availability of computational power have made it possible for scholars to ask qualitatively new questions, at scales of analysis which include reading at distance (macroanalysis) and textual forensics (microanalysis of the kind advocated by Matthew Kirschenbaum in his *Mechanisms: New Media and the Forensic Imagination*, 2012).

-I summarize the second broad category of activity under the rubric of "knowledge design."
-In this category we find long-standing scholarly practices of critical edition-making, textual scholarship, and archive formation, along with emerging concerns related to digitization, tagged corpora, and collaborative annotation, exemplified by projects like *NINES* (Nineteenth-century Scholarship Online, U. Virginia), the *Perseus Digital Library* (ed.
-Gregory Crane, Tufts U.), and *HyperCities* (UCLA), among many others.

-Finally, I identify the third type of activity as "institutional transformation."
-To this category we may ascribe work by Daniel J. Cohen and Joseph Scheinfeldt (*Hacking the Academy*, 2013); the *4Humanities* site curated by Alan Liu, Geoffrey Rockwell, and Melissa Terras et al.; and the *Media Commons* site edited by Kathleen Fitzpatrick (also the author of *Planned Obsolescence*, 2011); along with many other projects too numerous to mention here.
-These books and projects share a common concern with the future of the academy, books, reading, writing, and libraries.
-Paralleling developments in open access, creative commons, and free culture, practitioners in this subfield aim to reform contemporary institutions of knowledge production.
-This activity often includes critical intervention that aims to redress imbalances of access and participation along the lines of gender, race, and geography.

-The above three categories capture the diversity of practices in the field and help to structure Part II of the book.

-### Chapter 2: Intellectual Roots[^ln-roots]

-This chapter will offer an introduction to the long-history of the digital humanities and of quantitative approaches to the study of literature.
-Of particular importance in this chapter is counteracting the common "shallow" vision of the field, which sees its roots in "humanities computing" pioneered by Father Roberto Busa in the 1940s.
-Instead the emphasis will be on the influence of formalism on literary studies, its relationship to structuralism, and post-structuralist critique.
-The chapter will progress with the development of the field from "literary and linguistic computing" to the broader variety of practices in the "digital humanities" as the field exists today.

-[^ln-roots]: I took the option of combining the Background and Relevance chapters (as suggested in the "Routledge Guide to Submitting a Proposal").

-## Part II: Theory and Practice

-### Chapter 3: Computational Turn

-The following three chapters follow the outline presented in the first.
-Each of these will contain a case study, illustrating the impact of digital humanities-inflected work on a specific problem or paradigm in traditional literary scholarship.

-Chapter 3 deals with the first of the three broad rubrics: computational turn, knowledge design, and institutional transformation.
-I begin by contextualizing the turn towards "distant reading" and computation in literary studies within the larger "computational turn," affecting disciplines across the university.
-The various approaches to distant reading include macroanalysis in literary studies [@ramsay_reading_2011; @jockers_macroanalysis_2013;
-@moretti_distant_2013]; culturomics in social science [@aiden_uncharted:_2014];
-e-discovery in law [@scheindlin_electronic_2004; @scheindlin_electronic_2009];
-automatic essay evaluation in education [@shermis_handbook_2013]; and medical informatics in medicine [@shortliffe_biomedical_2013], among others.

-I will then summarize the variety of methodologies common to these approaches, including statistical natural language processing [@manning_foundations_1999;
-@jurafsky_speech_2008]; automatic summarization [@radev_centroid-based_2004;
-@nenkova_pyramid_2007]; machine learning [@rasmussen_gaussian_2006;
-@flach_machine_2012]; network analysis [@opsahl_node_2010;
-@szell_measuring_2010; @takhteyev_geography_2012]; and topic modeling
-[@wallach_topic_2006; @blei_probabilistic_2012].
-In describing the
-computational toolkit for literary studies, I want to present not only the possibilities but also the challenges of using quantitative methods to advance humanistic inquiry.

-The chapter will conclude with a case study, most likely chosen from one of the pamphlets published by Franco Moretti's lab.

-### Chapter 4: Knowledge Design

-Chapter 4 will deal with a cluster of practices that I unify under the rubric of "knowledge design": a sphere of scholarly activity that involves online critical edition-making, archive formation, digitization, creation of tagged corpora, collaborative annotation, mapping, data visualization, and textual interface design.
-As with the previous chapter, my aim here is to show the continuity of these practices with traditional concerns in literary studies like textual criticism, print-making, and book design.

-Knowledge design, as I will then argue, is fundamental not only to the *study* of literature, but also to the material structure of the literary encounter, which affects all higher modes of reading, writing, and interpretation: close and distant.
-For example, the building of libraries and archives shapes the formation of shared cultural memory, just as e-book design or print-making may alter the reader's understanding of the text.
-All forms of contemporary textuality (including print) pass through some form of digital being: from word processors to typesetting tools, online book stores, search engines, and e-book readers.
-It is vital therefore that literary scholars do not leave these fundamentally literary, textual concerns to technologists who lack deep humanistic training, sensitive to history and cultural context.

-The chapter will end with a case study from a prominent online archive that has changed the reception of its materials in a significant way: something along the lines of the *Perseus Digital Library*, Andrew Stauffer's *Book Traces* project, or Jerome McGann's *Rossetti Archive*.

-### Chapter 5: Institutional Transformation

-This chapter will feature the work of scholars like Daniel Cohen, Joseph Scheinfeldt, Alan Liu, Geoffrey Rockwell, Melissa Terras, Kathleen Fitzpatrick, Tara McPherson, and Jessica Marie Johnson---scholars whose work often carries with it a social and political dimension, aimed at transforming institutions of knowledge production, reception, and dissemination.
-After highlighting several prominent projects in that vein, I will ground this aspect of digital humanities in the dual movement between critical theory and critical making.
-I will further connect developments in this regard with broader social changes as exemplified by communities advocating for open access, creative commons, and free culture.

-## Part III: Field Reflections

-### Chapter 6: Ethics of Shared Labor

-Tanya Clement.
-3 case studies.

-Given her interest in DH field work, it is likely that Tanya Clement (Assistant Professor in the School of Information at the University of Texas, Austin) will join this chapter as a coauthor.
-The chapter will conclude with a synthesis of the findings, in an attempt to articulate best practices in the field.

-### Chapter 7: Criticism and Ways Forward

-This final chapter will contain an overview of and an extended response to the several major avenues of critique commonly leveled against the digital humanities.
-These include:

-1. Literature is not data.
-DH methodologies amount to reductive positivism, scientism, and computationalism [@fish_what_1979; @golumbia_cultural_2009;
-@fish_digital_2012; @marche_literature_2012; @kirsch_technology_2014].

-2. Mirroring the tech industry, the digital humanities privilege white, Anglo-centric, male, or commercialized modes of a- or anti-theoretical discourse [@golumbia_cultural_2009; @fiormonte_towards_2012; @liu_where_2012;
-@mcpherson_why_2012].

-The chapter and the book will end with a productive discussion about what can be done to mitigate some of these concerns.
-In conclusion, I will argue that in order to be effective, the field needs to better connect emerging practices of critical making and computational methodology to a robust sense of literary thought and history.
-Critical practice, as I will explain, involves reclaiming the material bases of knowledge production.
-More than a set of methodologies, the digital humanities ultimately enlarge the sphere of literary-critical activity.
-But the expansion of the field comes also with new responsibilities: the need for more training, resources, and digital literacy.

-## Appendices

-#### Appendix I: Annotated Reading List

-will contain an annotated list of seminal books, articles, and projects that can be used as a "springboard for further research or study" (as per the Series Guidelines).

-#### Appendix II: Glossary of Terms

-will contain a glossary of key operational terms.

-#### Appendix III: Becoming Digital

-will contain a schematic for self-directed study in the humanities and a blueprint for a possible curriculum for a certificate-granting program in the field.

 # Format and Timing